- Books, Literature, and Writing»

 - He pays attention to small and tiny details which play the most important role in solving his cases.

-- He doesn't bother whether he takes the credit from solving crimes or not.
+- He doesn't bother whether he takes the credit for solving crimes or not.

 - He admits it when he makes mistakes.